andrew/ultimate-awesome/README.md

 - [Cloud-Native-Guide](https://github.com/mikeroyal/Cloud-Native-Guide) - Cloud Native Guide .
 - [Awesome-Robust-Machine-Learning](https://github.com/monk1337/Awesome-Robust-Machine-Learning) - A curated list of Robust Machine Learning papers/articles and recent advancements.
 - [awesome-cloud-architect](https://github.com/NaurisSadovskis/awesome-cloud-architect) - Selected resources for SRE/DevOps professionals covering various Computer Science areas: Software Engineering & Architecture, Operations, Distributed Systems etc. .
-- [awesome-sentiment-attitude-extraction](https://github.com/nicolay-r/awesome-sentiment-attitude-extraction) - A curated list of awesome sentiment analysis studies, in which attitude corresponds to the text position conveyed by Subject towards other Object mentioned in text such as: entities, events, etc.
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
 - [cybersecurity-auth](https://github.com/paulveillard/cybersecurity-auth) - An ongoing & curated collection of awesome AuthN+Z software, libraries and frameworks, best guidelines and technical resources and cool stuff about Authentication & Authorization & SSO & IAM.
 - [awesome-bqn](https://github.com/pellertson/awesome-bqn) - A list of awesome libraries for BQN.